 Early career scholars and advanced graduate students will work directly with established researchers on questions and methods that inform studies on African Americans in education.
 Participants will be exposed to the fundamentals of developing a research agenda and career focused on conducting research on African American populations in education.
 The institute format will include a keynote address, breakout sessions, and one-on-one meetings

 The 12th Asa G. Hilliard III and Barbara A. Sizemore Research Course on African Americans and Education is sponsored by Wisconsin’s Equity & Inclusion Laboratory (Wei LAB), Urban Education Collaborative, Bell National Resource Center on the African American Male, and Center for the Study of Regional Competitiveness in Science and Technology.
+Special thank you to Drs.
+Henry Frierson, University of Florida, and Charles Rankin, Kansas State University for their personal donations.

 The course was co-founded by Dr. Jerlando F. L. Jackson and Dr. Lamont A. Flowers, Distinguished Professor of Educational Leadership and Executive Director of the Charles H. Houston Center for the Study of the Black Experience in Education at Clemson University.